 One of the world’s best-kept secrets to sustaining life on this planet has been right under our feet.
 As practiced by communities of color for thousands of years, regenerative agriculture has risen to popularity again, and this time as a potential climate solution.
 The IPCC released a series of alarming reports, revealing that our food systems contribute to an estimated 21% to 37% of total greenhouse gas emissions.
-These emissions stem from agriculture and land use, storage, transport, packaging, processing, retail, and consumption.
+These emissions stem from agriculture, land use, storage, transport, packaging, processing, retail, and consumption.

 Deployment at Scale

 The answer isn’t so simple.
 Many factors play into soil carbon practices’ ability to store significant quantities of CO2.
 Scientists still have questions about how carbon accumulates in the soil.

 Government commitments to research and collaboration are needed to ensure estimates of carbon stored in soils are accurate and standardized.
 Financing is also needed from federal and state governments, carbon markets, and the private sector.

 Regenerative agriculture, a frequently-used term relating to soil carbon practices, lacks a standard definition.
 Some definitions focus on processes, others on outcomes, and some on both.

 The most referenced processes related to regenerative agriculture include:

 - Integrating crops and animals,

 - Using no-till agriculture,

 - Stopping or reducing the use of synthetic fertilizers and pesticides, and